Mathias Döpfner: Career

 Döpfner began his career in 1982 as the music critic of the Frankfurter Allgemeine Zeitung (FAZ) supplement.
 In 1992, after working as the FAZ correspondent in Brussels, Döpfner moved to Gruner + Jahr – initially working under board member Axel Ganz in Paris, then as an assistant to CEO Gerd Schulte-Hillen.

 In April 1994, Döpfner became editor-in-chief of the Berlin weekly newspaper Wochenpost, and in 1996, he assumed the role of editor-in-chief of the Hamburg tabloid Hamburger Morgenpost.

 In March 1998, Döpfner became editor-in-chief of Axel Springer SE's national daily newspaper Die Welt.
 He was a member of the management board and head of the newspaper division of Axel Springer SE in 2000, and rose to CEO in 2002.

 As CEO, Döpfner initiated a two-stage digital transformation strategy, beginning in 2006, focusing on organic growth and digital acquisitions to transition the company towards digitization.
 By 2013, under his leadership, the company had total revenues of $3.9 billion, and earnings before interest, taxes, depreciation and amortization (EBITDA) of $625 million.

 In 2020, Friede Springer appointed Mathias Döpfner as her successor through a combination of gifting, selling, and transferring voting rights associated with her shares in the company.
 As part of this transition, Springer sold a 4.1% share directly to Döpfner and gifted him an additional 15%, thereby increasing his direct ownership to 22%.
 Furthermore, Springer transferred to Döpfner the voting rights for her remaining 22% stake in the company.

-In February 2023 The Economist reported on Döpfner's plans to expand the Springer group's media presence in the United States.
+In February 2023, The Economist reported on Döpfner's plans to expand the Springer group's media presence in the United States.

-As of April 2025, Mathias Döpfner, together with Friede Springer, holds 95% of the shares of Axel Springer.
+As of April 2025, Döpfner, together with Friede Springer, holds 95% of the shares of Axel Springer.